 Now to look at your lamp kit, this is mine.

 Follow the instructions for your kit.
 The first step in mine was to insert the rubber bung into the drilled hole.
-Next, adjust the larger rubber bung so it fits snuggly in the bottle top and then remove.
+Next, adjust the larger rubber bung so it fits snuggly in the bottle top, before removing it.

 Thread the wire through the bottle and out of the top.
 Connect up the wires with a screwdriver, as per instructions.